openxpki/openxpki/doc/quickstart.rst

 Adding the Webclient
 ^^^^^^^^^^^^^^^^^^^^

-The new webclient is included in the core packages now.
+The webclient is included in the core packages.
 Just open your browser and navigate to *http://yourhost/openxpki/*.
 You should see the main authentication page.
 If you get an internal server error, make sure you have the en_US.utf8 locale installed (*locale -a | grep en_US*)!

 You can log in as user with any username/password combination, the operator login has two preconfigured operator accounts raop and raop2 with password openxpki.